 There is a common belief that lowering the handlebars or “slamming that stem” can make you faster.
 However, this may not be entirely true.
 Instead, it seems that minimizing the frontal area by having the back either horizontal or downward is more critical for speed.
 Achieving this with a very low handlebar requires the rider to have flexibility and core strength.
 If you lack these attributes, the position can be unsustainable and not very beneficial, possibly even causing back pain.

-"Slamming that stem" for speed?
-Not always effective.
+“Slamming that stem” for speed?
+It’s not always effective.
 Minimizing frontal area is key, requiring rider flexibility and core strength.
-Higher handlebars might help to get into better positions. #CyclingMyths Make a Friend Faster
+Higher handlebars might help to get into better positions. #CyclingMyths

 On the other hand, some riders may actually become more aerodynamic by increasing the stack height.
 This is because when the handlebar is higher, the rider can get their head closer to it, their back can be flatter, and their elbows can be more horizontal.
 This reduces the frontal area exposed to the wind, resulting in a more sustainable and aerodynamic position.